johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL1.2 Four Fundamentals of Flight.md

 3. [[Adverse Yaw]] requires using the rudder to maintain coordinated flight
 4. [[Overbanking Tendency]] means you need to apply a bit of opposite aileron to keep the bank angle constant.
 5. Back-pressure results in load factor > 1.0, and increased stall speed
-6. Picture in left vs right turns
+6. Sight picture differs slightly in left vs right turns

 **In Practice**
 1. Check for traffic (high wing plane - lift wing slightly before banking)